chilkari/ts-expression-evaluator/README.md

 ### Using a pair of stacks to hold operands and operators until appropriate evaluation time

-When evaluating a simple expression like "2+3*7", but seeing the individual tokens from left to right, we need some sort of "memory" to wait to evaluate the "+" until after the "*" has been evaluated.
+When evaluating a simple expression like `2+3*7`, seeing the individual tokens from left to right, we need some sort of "memory" to wait to evaluate the "+" until after the "*" has been evaluated.

-In this solution, we create a pair of stacks: One for value and one for operators.
-Anytime we encounter an operator, if its precedence is greater than or equal to the previous operator, the previous operator can be evaluated.
+In this solution, we create a pair of stacks: One for values and one for operators.
+Anytime we encounter an operator, if its precedence is greater than or equal to the previous operator, the _previous_ operator can be evaluated.
 So we can pop two values and the previous operator and evaluate them.
 The resulting single number is then pushed back onto the value stack.
 We also still have the _current_ operator handy which goes onto the operators stack.